 My cat once woke me up with a particularly insistent feed-me-now yowl.
 Normally I would have been irritated, but on that day she was doing me a favour, because my neck was in a crazy position and I was cooking up a violent headache.
 It was already spreading across the back of my skull like a toxic spill.

 Sleeping is dangerous!

-I warmed the back of my head up with one of my big, thick and lovely Thermophore heating pads and then settled in for a dose of urgently needed massage for Perfect Spot No. 1.
+I can only assume it would have been even worse without my furry early warning system, but within an hour my headache was yowling more than the cat, who was by then fed and settled in the “cat sauna.”
+Late in her life, she became fond of sleeping in the bathroom with the heat lamp on — presumably it was therapeutic for her cranky ol’ body.
+I decided to follow her example and warmed the back of my head up with one of my big, thick and lovely Thermophore heating pads and then settled in for a dose of urgently needed massage for Perfect Spot No. 1.
 Then, using a Knobble massage tool, which is just perfect for this location, I applied some intense5 pressure to my suboccipital muscles.
 And then I followed that up with a good dose of mobilizations (simple neck circles).

 The exact centre is the one spot where you might not get a positive reaction.
 There is a small hollow there, right at the top of the spine.
 To some people, pressure on this spot — which is not actually even muscular — will be sweet bliss.
 To others, while there is no actual danger, it feels too vulnerable, too “spine-y.”
 It’s a love-it-or-hate it spot, with roughly 75% of people loving it, 25% feeling uneasy with it.
 Note that some people can learn to love it, if they feel safe enough.